Adjunct Professor of Behavioral and Social Sciences

 Dr. Amy Nunn is a Professor of Behavioral and Social Sciences at the Brown University School of Public Health.
 She holds a secondary appointment in the Division of Infectious Diseases at Brown University Medical School.
 She is also the Executive Director of the Rhode Island Public Health Institute (RIPHI).
 See www.RIPHI.org.

-Dr. Nunn conducts applied research and leads public health programs focused on enhancing health equity and reducing racial disparities.
+Dr. Nunn conducts applied research and leads public health programs focused on healthy living.
 In 2020, RIPHI launched Open Door Health, Rhode Island's first LGBTQ clinic: See www.odhpvd.org.
 Open Door Health provides primary and sexual health care to Rhode Island's diverse population.
-Open Door Health launched a new COVID-19 screening center and vaccine program in spring 2021 that continues today.
 In 2022, Open Door Health also recently launched an MPOX hotline.
 Open Door Health tested, treated and diagnosed more patients with MPOX than any clinic in Rhode Island.
 In 2022, Open Door Health began a mental health program that serves the behavioral health needs of its diverse population.

 In 2021, in partnership with over 40 other institutions, Dr. Nunn launched NOURISH RI.
 NourishRI is a statewide advocacy campaign promoting a SNAP incentive program.
 This program proposed doubling the value of SNAP for Rhode Islanders when they use SNAP to purchase fruits and vegetables.
 See www.nourishrhodeisland.org to learn more about this advocacy initiative.
 This advocacy initiative continued in 2022, and in June 2022, the RI legislature appropriated $11.5 million to fund the nation's first statewide SNAP incentive program.
-The program will reach approximately 140,000 Rhode Islanders who use SNAP in retail grocery stores across the state, including 40,000 children and 60,000 older adults.
+By 2025, the program had already reached approximately 140,000 Rhode Islanders who use SNAP in retail grocery stores across the state, including 40,000 children and 60,000 older adults.

 NOURISH RI draws on the scientific evidence base from Food on the MoveRIPHI's mobile produce market that serves over 5,000 low-income Rhode Islanders every year.
 With support from the US Department of Agriculture and the AARP Foundation, Food on the Move offers SNAP incentives that double the value of the dollar when customers buy produce with their SNAP benefits.
 Food on the Move has been associated with dramatic improvements in healthy eating behaviors among SNAP recipients, and is one of the largest mobile produce markets in the United States.